 A single person may change the fate of whole operation in an organization.
-When you are doing your SuperImportantEnormous project in a big organization there always be a cranky person you can’t satisfy.
+When you are doing your SuperImportantEnormous project in a big organization there will always be a cranky person you can’t satisfy.
 At first you try to ignore Jeff the Cranky.
 But he doesn’t like to be ignored.
 He starts to talk how inadequate, insufficient, inexperienced, careless -insert a negative adjective here- you or your team are.
 It becomes obvious that ignoring Jeff won’t work.

 Ignoring may not work

 He isn’t a level 1 cranky.
-You update your strategy to cope with level 2 cranky.
+You update your strategy to cope with a level 2 cranky.
 You try to establish a good communication with him.
 You hold a meeting to clear the air, show your respect, get feedback from him on the issues he is annoyed.
-Of course the issues would be tiny, unimportant, maybe not existent.
-Although at first this approach seems working soon you discover that Jeff the Cranky is talking nonstop.
+Of course the issues would be tiny, unimportant, maybe non-existent.
+Although at first this approach seems working soon you will discover that Jeff the Cranky is talking nonstop.
 You waved the white flag but it provoked him.
 He feels he is in charge now.
 Jeff the Cranky is level 3.

 Peace negotiations may not work